crfroehlich/bloog/content/configuration/setting-up/features.md

 ## Page progress indicator

-Add a page progress indicator to your BooGi website.
+Add a page progress indicator to your HikingMyDesk website.
 The progress bar moves as you scroll down the page.
 Users can know how far they’ve read into an article or page.

 To set up Page Progress, configure following in `config.yml` (under `features` key).